 Who has access?

-Course instructors using either Canvas or Moodle have access to a personal Panopto account at the "Creator" level.
-Likewise, Stan State users with the ability to record Zoom meetings in the cloud have access to a Creator-level account.
-Creator-level accounts come with unlimited storage for the user and can include an array of subfolders for storing videos for a variety of tasks.
+Course instructors in Canvas have access to a personal Panopto account at the "Creator" level.
+Likewise, Stan State users with the ability to record Zoom meetings in the cloud (i.e., Faculty and Staff) have access to a Creator-level account.
+Creator-level accounts come with unlimited storage and can include an array of custom subfolders for storing videos for a variety of tasks.

 Generally speaking, Stan State students do not have access to Creator-level Panopto accounts.
 Students' accounts are typically created at the "Viewer" level in Panopto because they first encounter Panopto by watching videos in Canvas.